Treasury Report on Receivables (TROR)

 There is no charge for this training.

-TROR is the federal government's only comprehensive means of periodically collecting data on the status and condition of its non-tax debt portfolio.
-Federal agencies are required to submit TROR receivables and collections information to Treasury.
+TROR is the federal government's only comprehensive means for periodically collecting data on the status and condition of the federal government's nontax debt portfolio.
+Federal agencies are required to submit TROR receivables and collections information to Treasury quarterly.

-TROR is being revised to support Section 5 of the Digital Accountability and Transparency Act (DATA Act), Pub.
+The TROR was revised to support Section 5 of the Digital Accountability and Transparency Act (DATA Act), Pub.
 L. 113-101.
 Federal agencies must refer eligible debt that is more than 120 days delinquent to Treasury for administrative offset.
-The revision places new TROR reporting requirements on federal agencies, effective the 1st quarter of fiscal year 2016.
+The revision placed new TROR reporting requirements on federal agencies which became effective first quarter of fiscal year 2016.

-This training includes an overview of the new reporting requirements, along with guidance for reporting and managing agencies' delinquent debt in accordance with the Debt Collection Improvement Act of 1996 (DCIA) and other debt collection authorities.
+This training will present the new reporting requirements and will provide instructions for completing the revised TROR.
+It will also offer guidance for reporting and managing an agency's delinquent debt in accordance with the Debt Collection Improvement Act of 1996 (DCIA), and other debt collection authorities.

 Audience: Open to all federal agencies